Pepper is Hull's home hero - ER Junior Championship report

 ERUGC President Dave Greenwood presented the trophy to George in front off Hull's magnificent clubhouse to round off a terrific day's play.

 The nett competition was won by another Hull youngster Callum Akester.
-He looked odds on to win the trophy after his opening 80 - 15 - 65, but followed it up with a nett 66 to make doubly sure.
-Charlie Simpson was runner-up with his 4 under 136 total.
+He and Charlie Simpson both shot impressive 65s in the morning, before Callum followed it up with a nett 66 to pull clear.
+Charlie was runner-up with his 4 under 136 total.

 A big thanks to all at Hull Golf Club for presenting the course in such wonderful condition and to the clubhouse staff for looking after everyone so warmly.
 To starter Andy Pittaway (and an hour of Edward Clark) for getting everyone away on time and then to Ian Jeffrey for organising the whole day and processing the results and to ERUGC Secretary John Illingwoth for manning the desk from 7am to 7pm - another titanic effort from these two!